Best & Worst Subaru Crosstrek Years

 The Best Years: 2017

-This model came primarily equipped with a 2.0-liter flat-four engine.
-When paired with Subaru’s renowned Symmetrical All-Wheel Drive and the available Continuously Variable Transmission (CVT), the 2017 Crosstrek delivered an enviable balance of performance and fuel efficiency.
+Under the hood, you’d find a 2.0-liter flat-four engine.
+Pair that with Subaru’s renowned Symmetrical All-Wheel Drive and the available Continuously Variable Transmission (CVT), and you’ve got a recipe for harmonious performance and fuel efficiency.

 The Worst Years: 2016

-The debut model 2016 Subaru Crosstrek lamentably came with several teething problems.
+The debut 2016 Subaru Crosstrek, unfortunately, came with its fair share of early problems.

 Best & Worst Years for Subaru Crosstrek 2nd Generation (2018-2023)